MystenLabs/Sui_Owned_Object_Pools/README.md

 const yourAddressSecretKey: string = "<your-address-secret-key>";

 const numberOfCoinsToCreate = 5;
-// Split the coin repeatedly (20 times) and transfer the new coins to your address for (let i = 0; i < numberOfCoinsToCreate; i++) {
+/// Splits a specific coin and then transfer the new coins to the same address. for (let i = 0; i < numberOfCoinsToCreate; i++) {
   await splitCoinAndTransferToSelf(client, objectId, yourAddressSecretKey);
 }